 Skilled pickpockets knew they had a slim chance of getting caught.
 However, if pickpockets did get caught, they might be executed.
 England had no professional police force until 1829, and, so, to deter crime, many petty criminals were executed during the eighteenth and nineteenth centuries.

 Sometimes natty lads worked alone and other times they worked in swarms on Newton or Dyot Streets or in St. Giles Parish, which according to Grose were “the grand head-quarters of most of the thieves and pickpockets about London.”
-They also plied their trade at crowded venues, such as racetracks, festivals, Smithfield market, or at public lectures.
-In these crowds, pickpockets misdirected and distracted unsuspecting victims so as to pick their pockets.
+They also plied their trade at crowded venues, such as racetracks, festivals, Smithfield market, public lectures. or even at Madame Tussaud‘s wax museum after she established it on Baker Street.
+In crowds, pickpockets misdirected and distracted unsuspecting victims so as to pick their pockets.
 Then they shared their proceeds or lack of proceeds, depending on their skill, with their accomplices.

 One famous London pickpocket during the Georgian and Regency Eras was George Waldron, alias Barrington.
-He got into a quarrel with a school mate at the age of sixteen.
-Barrington stabbed the school mate.
-This resulted in Barrington’s school master flogging him.
-Barrington then ran away, adopted the name of Barrington, and joined a traveling theater company.
+He got into a quarrel with a school mate at the age of sixteen and stabbed him.
+This resulted in the school master flogging him.
+He then ran away, adopted the name of Barrington, and joined a traveling theater company.
 When the company ran short of funds and needed traveling money, “the manager prevailed upon Barrington to undertake the profession of a pickpocket. … He then commenced [in this endeavor by] … affecting the airs and importance of a man of fashion.”

 The gentleman pickpocket, as Barrington came to be known, had some short-lived success.
 However, he was eventually caught, convicted and sentence to hard labor on the Thames.
 Finally, on 27 September 1798, officials transported him to Botany Bay.
 On his way he subdued a mutiny.
-So, when he arrived at his destination, officials “appointed [him] superintendent of convicts.”
+So, when he arrived at his destination, officials appointed “superintendent of convicts.”
 After that Barrington gave up pickpocketing and lead an exemplary life.